 - Advanced reservations only

-- Aquariums – can operate indoors at maximum 50% capacity
+- Aquariums – may operate indoors at maximum 50% capacity

-- Art Galleries – can operate indoors at maximum 50% capacity
+- Art Galleries – may operate indoors at maximum 50% capacity

-- Family Entertainment Centers - can operate indoors for naturally distanced activities with modifications at maximum 25% capacity
+- Family Entertainment Centers - may operate indoors for naturally distanced activities at maximum 25% capacity

 - Kart Racing